 If you have more than one business, special rules apply for calculating adjustments to profits on which you pay Class 4 National Insurance contributions.

 If you file your return online, your Class 4 National Insurance contributions will be worked out for you automatically.
-If you send in a paper tax return by 31 October following the end of the tax year and leave the space blank, HMRC will work out your contributions.
+If you send in a paper tax return by 31 October following the end of the tax year and leave the space blank, HM Revenue & Customs (HMRC) will work out your contributions.
 You can work out your Class 4 contributions yourself by using the Class 4 calculator in the notes that come with your tax return supplement.

 You don't have to pay Class 4 National Insurance contributions if any of the following apply: